aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-formatting-and-animation/animating-series/_index.md

 ### How do I install Aspose.Slides for .NET?

 You can install Aspose.Slides for .NET using NuGet.
-Refer to the official documentation for detailed installation instructions: [Documentation Link](https://docs.aspose.com/slides/net/installation/)
+Refer to the  documentation for detailed installation instructions: [Documentation Link](https://docs.aspose.com/slides/net/installation/)

 ### Can I customize the animation effects?